 3. Take Care of Your Eyes

 Do you spend the majority of your time in front of the computer screen at work?
 If so, you’ll want to take some time away from the screen to exercise your eyes.
-Some eye Specialist recommend avoiding the computer and focusing on something at a far distance, like a picture down the hall.
+Some eye Specialist recommends avoiding the computer and focusing on something at a far distance, like a picture down the hall.
 Others recommend doing some eye exercises, including eye rolls and looking left to right in succession.
-Adjust the brightness of your monitor as well,this will decrease some of the strain you’re putting on your eyes.
+Adjust the brightness of your monitor as well, this will decrease some of the strain you’re putting on your eyes.

 4. Eat Breakfast

 You’ve probably heard it before but you’ll hear it again – breakfast is the most important meal of the day.
-You’ve just spend a significant amount of time sleeping – the longest time between meals you ever go in a 24 hour period.
+You’ve just spent a significant amount of time sleeping – the longest time between meals you ever go in a 24 hour period.
 Your body is in starvation mode and you need to eat to get things working properly again – and to avoid fat storage later on.
 Besides, you’ll need that fuel to get your kids and spouse out the door before you start your day.

 5. Ditch the Artificial Sweeteners

-There are a lot of reseaches comparing the effects of Sugar and artificial sweeteners.
-At the end of the day, artificial sweeteners do have less calories but they’re not necessarily better for you.
+There are a lot of researches comparing the effects of Sugar and artificial sweeteners.
+At the end of the day, artificial sweeteners do have fewer calories but they’re not necessarily better for you.
 The chemicals and sweetness will trick your body to consider these chemical a sweet treat and can actually lead you to begin craving sugary foods.
 It’s better to use real sugar in moderation than it is to load up on artificial alternatives.

 6. Add Fish Oil to Your Diet

 You should never add supplements to your diet without consulting a doctor first but you should consult your physician about taking fish oil.
 Fish oil has been found to reduce general inflammation and can reduce the risk of heart disease as well.
 It’s also great for the health of your hair and skin.